metacommunities/metacommunities/publications/sss_dec2015/log.md

 - printed out an odt with most references -- still needs table formatting, etc; and diagrams not appearing.
 - need to go through and read it, but don't want to do that.
 Read to page 7/30, so did start

+## Tue Mar 15 09:36:09 UTC 2016

+- fixing up the table formatting at the moment.
+Changed xtable to kable.
+Could also use pander ...
+- now fixing up references -- moving urls into zotero
+- went through the printout reading it again -- found quite  a few problems.
+Glad I did this.
+Also shows the need for much more work on diagrams.
+Do I have, for instance, some code that re-generates the event distributions?
+I'm sure I have, but where is it?
+In this branch or some other?
+- got a bit distracted working on the hp to look at a million names -- had to do a lot of configuration work to get bigrquery running and to get a million names downloaded

 ## TODO
      1	- *DONE* assemble the sts references on number that I'm referring to -- Porter, Desrosieres, Hacking, Mackenzie, Verran, Scandinavia journal, Latour, Law, Callon